raspopov/WindowsSearchManager/README.md

-# WindowsSearchManager
+# Windows Search™ Manager
-Utility to manage a Windows Search internals.
+Utility to manage a Windows Search™ internals.